Self-esteem: Take steps to feel better about yourself

 - Avoid 'should' and 'must' statements.
 If you find that your thoughts are full of these words, you might be putting unreasonable demands on yourself — or on others.
 Removing these words from your thoughts can lead to more realistic expectations.

 - Focus on the positive.
-Think about the good parts of your life.
-Remind yourself of things that have gone well recently.
+Think about the parts of your life that work well.
 Consider the skills you've used to cope with challenging situations.

 - Relabel upsetting thoughts.
 You don't need to react negatively to negative thoughts.
 Instead, think of negative thoughts as signals to try new, healthy patterns.
 Ask yourself, "What can I think and do to make this less stressful?"